-Key audit matter description Receivables from the immediate parent company are stated in the balance sheet at £748m (FY22: £731m) due within one year and £2,095m (FY22: £2,050m) due after more than one year.
-Receivables due within one year are presented within current assets on the balance sheet due to the amount being repayable on demand and there being an expectation that the balance will be repaid within a short period.
+Key audit matter description

+Receivables from the immediate parent company are stated in the balance sheet at £1,061m (FY23: £748m) due within one year and £1,641m (FY23: £2,095m) due after more than one year.

+Receivables due within one year are presented within current assets on the balance sheet due to the expected repayment profile and there being an expectation that the balance will be repaid within a short period.
 Receivables due after more than one year are also presented within current assets on the balance sheet due to Companies Act format requirements.
 There is judgement involved in determining the recoverability of these receivables based on the financial position and future prospects of the immediate parent company.

 Therefore, due to the quantitative significance of the loans and the judgement in determining the existence and the valuation of the expected credit loss ('ECL') in the context of IFRS 9, recoverability of these receivables has been identified as a key judgement.
+No ECL has been recognised in relation to the intercompany loans receivable.

-For additional detail on this refer to notes 7 and 8.
-How the scope of our audit responded to the key audit matter We assessed the directors' judgements regarding the appropriateness of the carrying value through obtaining a copy of the latest audited financial information of the immediate parent company for the year ended 31 March 2023 and by assessing the intercompany receivables for recoverability against the retained earnings, profit for the year and current assets of the counterparty.
-We assessed management's ECL assessment in the context of IFRS 9 by evaluating their judgement relating to the valuation of liquid assets of the borrowing entity, determination of existence of an ECL and computation of the value of the ECL.
-Key observations Based on the work performed, we have concluded that the receivables from the immediate parent company are appropriately stated based on our assessment of recoverability.
+For additional detail on this refer to notes 8 and 9 to the financial statements.

+How the scope of our audit responded to the key audit matter

+We assessed management's judgements regarding the appropriateness of the carrying value through obtaining a copy of the latest audited financial information of the immediate parent company for the year ended 31 March 2024 and by assessing the intercompany receivables for recoverability against the retained earnings, profit for the year and current assets of the counterparty.

+We challenged management's ECL assessment in the context of IFRS 9.
+This included assessing management's policy in accordance with the requirements of IFRS 9.
+Additionally, our audit procedures involved evaluating management's judgement relating to the valuation of liquid assets of the borrowing entity and their determination of the existence of an expected credit loss.

+Key observations

+Based on the work performed, we have concluded that the receivables from the immediate parent company are appropriately stated.